Happyr/mq2php/Readme.md

 # Deferred Event Java Worker

-This is a worker for [FervoDeferredEventBundle](fervoSoruce).
+This is a worker for [FervoDeferredEventBundle][fervoSource].
 It is written in Java.
 The purpose of this application is to pull messages from a message queue and initiate php to execute the job in that message.